mplesser/azcam/docs/docs/commands.md

 # Commands

-These commands are useful both in server and console applications.
-Note these are direct commands (function calls) and not class/tool methods.
+These commands are useful in server and console applications and are also extensively unsed internally.
+Programatically these are function calls and are not class or tool methods.

 ## Fits Image Commands
 The *azcam.fits* commands provide FITS image support functions.